samforwill/nlp-campaign-messaging/README.md

 </a>
 </details>

+You can check for yourself to see if you agree with the topic categories but looking at the top 50 tweets associated with each category in the graph below.
-## Click Below to Explore Marie Glusenkamp Pérez's Top 50 Tweets in Each Category
+### Click Below to Explore Marie Glusenkamp Pérez's Top 50 Tweets in Each Category

 [![MGP Topics](images/MGP_Topics.png)](https://samforwill.w3spaces.com/bokeh/mgp_topics.html)